mikewesthad/phaser-3-tilemap-blog-posts/posts/post-1/README.md

 _↳ Changing the tilemap format_

-Important note!
-A recent release of Tiled (version 1.2) changed the map export format in a way that breaks Phaser's map importing.
-If you are running into problems loading your maps (especially if collision info isn't loading), make sure you are using at least Phaser 3.14.0.

 ## Loading a Tiled Map

 Using the `tilemapTiledJSON` loader method, we can load up and display a tilemap that we've exported from Tiled: